AndrewHenderson/css-architecture/README.md

  border: 1px solid;
 }
 ```
-And if we later choose to create a modifier such as .btn-danger,
+And if we later choose to create a modifier such as `.btn-danger`,
 ```css
 .btn-danger {
  color: white !important;